 So much so that my other children often stand next to Ella at my desk for the entire hour, quietly watching.

 Ella starts fourth grade this fall, but since she’s fairly advanced in math, she’s moving up to the 5th grade level.

-Whether you have a child struggling in math, a child who is advanced, or a child who just could use some summer math practice so they don’t lose their skills, Revolution Math is a brilliant and fun solution.
+Whether you have a child struggling in math, a child who is advanced, or a child who just could use some summer math practice so they don’t lose their skills, Wonder Math is a brilliant and fun solution.